Nmoiroux/REACT_TLGH/README.md

 ## Reproducibility

-- The archives `Data.zip` and `R.zip` need to be unzipped (resulting in folders `Data/` and `R/` respectively) before using the R script.
-- All datasets are available as `R` Objects in `.RData` databases and stored in the `Data/` folder (unzipped `Data.zip`).
+- All datasets are available as `R` Objects in `.RData` databases and stored in the `Data/` folder.
 - Each R script is designed to be run independently and includes code to load data from the corresponding `.RData` database.
-We recommend setting the working directory to the root of this repository and sourcing each script from the `R/` folder (unzipped `R.zip`).
+We recommend setting the working directory to the root of this repository and sourcing each script from the `R/` folder.

 ---